cfech/spring-security/README.md

 ...
 ```

-- due to updates in spring security have to include a once pre request filter in order to continually append the CSRF cookie in the request/response headers

 ### Part 2 - Frontend ###
 - have to handle reading and return the cookie in javascript on the frontend